HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Simulation of mock lenses

-Additionally we improve the lens centering and ellipticity estimation in the simulation code.
-For this, the code accepts now a mask of the lens obtained for instance with the Source Extractor \citep{bertin96}, resulting in a more accurate masking of the lens.
-Since that mask might exclude parts of the lens due to overlapping line-of-sight objects, we additionally apply a circular mask with radius of 20 pixels centered at the image center when determining the lens center.
+Additionally, we improve the lens centering and ellipticity estimation in the simulation code.
+For this, the code now accepts a mask of the lens, obtained for example with the Source Extractor \citep{bertin96}, resulting in a more accurate masking of the lens.
+As that mask might exclude parts of the lens due to overlapping line-of-sight objects, we additionally apply a circular mask with a radius of 20 pixels centered at the image center when determining the lens center.
 From the resulting masked image, we predict the lens center through the first moments and re-center the image on the pixel closest to the lens center.
 The remaining fractional pixel offset of the lens center is taken into account through the simulation as lens \textit{light} center.
 The axis ratio $q_\text{ll}$ and position angle $\phi_\text{ll}$ of the lens \textit{light} is determined through the second moments using the provided mask.

-Since we now re-centering the lens cutout, we shift the final mock image randomly by up to $\pm 3 $ pixels in $x$ and $y$ direction such that the lens light and mass center, which are different, are not coincident with the image cutout center.
+As we now re-center the lens cutout, we shift the final mock image randomly by up to $\pm 3 $ pixels in the $x$ and $y$ direction such that the lens light and mass center, which are different, are not coincident with the image cutout center.
 This allows the network to learn the lens center instead of the cutout center and ensures that the network can handle images that are not perfectly centered on the lens mass.

 Similar to \citetalias{schuldt21a}, we set some criteria on the brightness of the arcs to ensure visibility.
-In detail, we request the brightest pixel of the arcs to be above 5$\sigma_\text{bkgr}$ in either $g$ or $i$ band, in whichever the source is brighter.
-In the same filter, we further set a threshold for that pixel to 1.5 compared to the lens image at the same pixel.
-This help to avoid drastic blending with the lens.
+Specifically, we request that the brightest pixel of the arcs is above 5$\sigma_\text{bkgr}$ in either $g$ or $i$ band, chosing the band in which the source is brightest.
+In the same filter, we further set a threshold for that pixel to be a factor of 1.5 brighter compared to the lens image at the same pixel.
+This helps to avoid drastic blending with the lens.
 To overcome these criteria more easily, we include a slight boost of the source magnitude in up to six steps of $-0.5$ magnitudes.
-This does not affect the shape of the arcs nor the lens nor the line-of-sight objects, but helps to obtain detectable lenses.
+This does not affect the shape of the arcs, nor the lens, nor the line-of-sight objects, but helps to obtain detectable lenses.